-This guide to investment in the Central and Eastern European ("CEE") region is intended to help potential investors understand what incentives are available when investing in the leading countries in CEE.
-It also sets out information about the process for entering into an investment agreement in order to access funds, as well as covering key real estate, competition, infrastructure, tax and employment considerations.
+This guide to investment in the Central and Eastern European ('CEE') region is intended to help potential investors understand what incentives are available when investing in the leading countries in CEE.
+It gives information on the process of entering into an investment agreement in order to access funds, and also covers key real estate, competition, infrastructure, tax and employment considerations.

 Since the fall of the Berlin Wall over a quarter of a century ago, the countries of CEE have attracted significant foreign direct investment in greenfield operations.
-Indeed many manufacturing businesses have focused on expanding capacity in the countries of CEE, sometimes at the expense of Western Europe.
+Indeed many manufacturing businesses have focused on expanding capacity in CEE countries, sometimes at the expense of Western Europe.

-By way of an example, in the automotive sector many "OEMs" have developed additional capacity in the region.
+By way of example, in the automotive sector many Original Equipment Manufacturers (OEMs) have developed additional capacity in the region.
 Over the last decade or so there have been noteworthy investments by Hyundai, KIA, and Volkswagen Group and, more recently Jaguar Land Rover has declared its intention to open a factory in the region.
 Many component suppliers including Bosch, Delphi and Honeywell have set up manufacturing facilities to serve these operations, as well as customers in Western Europe.
 We have also seen significant investments in manufacturing in electronics, IT, life sciences and consumer products.

 However, it would be simplistic to regard the CEE region as merely providing relatively low-cost manufacturing facilities.
 Since the admission of many countries in the region to the European Union, there has been a significant move by companies from all sectors to set up shared services operations.
-These range from the creation of an accounting back office for IBM in Poland to the creation of a call centre by AIG in Bulgaria.
+These range from an accounting back office for IBM in Poland to a call centre for AIG in Bulgaria.
 We have also seen a number of companies create IT operations in the region.
 This has been particularly marked in Romania, where there is a strong emphasis on the technology sector.

 Over the coming years this trend is likely to increase.
-Many governments in the region realise that for their economies to catch up with Western European income levels, it will be necessary for there to be more in the way of "valueadded" input.
-This is likely to mean that CEE countries will be keen to attract more R&D centres and engineering bases
+Many governments in the region realise that for their economies to catch up with Western European income levels, it will be necessary for there to be more in the way of 'value-added' input.
+This is likely to mean that CEE countries will be keen to attract more R&D centres and engineering bases.

 International companies wishing to invest in the CEE region will inevitably look at a number of different markets before selecting a suitable location.
-Often potential investors run beauty parades and seek offers from local investment agencies in relation to the available incentives packages.
-In conjunction with this process, investors normally organise site trips to, among other things, identify suitable land plots, ascertain the availability of skilled labour and assess the transport links available.
+Often potential investors run beauty parades and seek offers from local investment agencies regarding incentives packages.
+In conjunction with this process, investors normally organise site trips to identify suitable land plots, ascertain the availability of skilled labour and assess the transport links.

-We have deliberately made this guide easy to read and have structured it in such a way that potential investors can compare incentives and other key criteria in respect of the major markets.
+We have structured this guide in such a way that potential investors can compare incentives and other key criteria in respect of the major markets.

-We have focused on seven countries: Bulgaria, Czech Republic, Hungary, Poland, Romania, Slovakia and Turkey.
-These are the seven countries which have attracted the highest greenfield FDI levels in recent years.
+We focus on seven countries: Bulgaria, Czech Republic, Hungary, Poland, Romania, Slovakia and Turkey.
+These seven countries have attracted the highest greenfield FDI levels in recent years.
 However, there are other markets including the Baltic States and parts of the former Yugoslavia which can also prove attractive.
 This guide comes with a health warning that it is not meant to be comprehensive and that laws can quickly change.
-It is, therefore, important to seek professional advice at an early stage.
-CMS is a full service law firm with significant offices in all the countries covered by this report.
-We frequently help international investors with planning and implementing greenfield operations and can make introductions to the investment agencies in the various countries.
+If you wish to go ahead with an investment, it is vital to seek professional advice at an early stage.
+CMS is a full service law firm with sizeable offices in all the countries covered by this report.
+We frequently help international investors plan and implement greenfield operations, and can introduce you to the investment agencies in these countries.